rakmate9812/pizza-app/README.md

 # Pizza App

 This is a full-stack web application showcasing my current skills.
-The app consists of the following components:

-- An Azure MS SQL database with a server
-- A back-end application using ASP.NET 8
-- A front-end application using Vue 2 + Typescript

 ## Overview